 The main 3D printer filament types, their uses, properties, and where you can buy them.
 Find the best 3D printer filament for your needs!

-Wood filament brings a new aesthetic to your 3D prints.
+Wood PLA filament adds a natural touch to your 3D prints.
 Read on to learn about the best wood PLA filament brands!

 If you want to 3D print anything that touches food, do it safely!
 Read on to see some recommended food-safe PLA filament brands.